-Some action prior emergency response arrival:
+Actions prior of emergency services arrival:

 - · Alert your colleagues fire

 - Close doors and windows in buildings,

 - Use approved emergency exits only (Do not use elevator)

 - Try to extinguish fire (If possible)

 - In case of evacuation meet on agreed evacuation point

 - Lead the way for emergency vehicles

-- Alert your colleagues as needed
+- · Alert your colleagues as needed

 - In case of evacuation meet on agreed evacuation point

 - Lead the way for emergency vehicles

 - Provide necessary first aid if needed (Priority)

-- CPR = 30 breaths x 2 x compr.
+- CPR = 2 breaths x 30 compr.

 - Lead the way for emergency vehicles

 Fire, Police and Ambulance will normally arrive 8-20 minutes after the alert has been completed.
-If a local emergency number (ER-Center) is notified, they will call out local Emergency Response who will take care of the first response until a fire, police or ambulance arrives at the scene.
+If a local emergency number (ER-Center) is notified, they will call out local Emergency Response (if present), who will take care of the first response until emergency services arrives at the scene.
 They will also organize that someone accompanies the emergency vehicles on arrival at the main gate.
-For major incidents, they will provide mobilization of 2nd line emergency response staff as needed.
+If needed, they will provide mobilization of 2nd. line emergency response team.